apache/activemq-cpp/README.txt

 MSVC project files.
 A discussion of the build process can be found on the CPPUnit wiki under http://cppunit.sourceforge.net/cppunit-wiki/BuildingCppUnit1 this covers both MSVC along with many other platforms and tool suites.
+The included Visual Studio Project files are configured to search for CPPUnit in the directory C:\Program Files\CPPUnit, you will need to make changes to reflect your own configuration if it differs.

 1.3 APR and APR Util
 -------------------------------------------------------------------------